oddbird/sliiides/content/css-next/css-cafe.md

     3. Frameworks?
     4. Resets?
   script: |
-    But we get to define these layers ourselves, as authors --
-    for things like resets, defaults,
+    Or like our own custom CSS Origins -- but for things like resets, defaults,
     frameworks, themes, components,
     utilities --
     anything we want,